Skip to main content

 Dr. Paula Olivares Guzman

-Research focuses on beef cattle welfare and behaviour, with a particular interest in how emerging technologies and artificial intelligence can support improvements in animal welfare and management.
+Research interests include: Beef cattle welfare and behaviour, with a particular emphasis on how emerging technologies and artificial intelligence can advance animal welfare and management practices.

 Learn more about Dr. Olivares Guzman's research